Yard8/LaravelShoppingcart/README.md

 // And the count of the 'wishlist' cart again Cart::instance('wishlist')->count();

+// If you want to return an array of all instances that exist in your cart Cart::getAllInstances();

+// Counts all instances.
+Cart::countInstances();

+// Removed all instances from cart.
+Cart::destroyInstances();
 ```

 **N.B.
 Keep in mind that the cart stays in the last set instance for as long as you don't set a different one during script execution.**